VulcanJS/vulcan-next/docs/features.md

 Running Cypress in Docker makes it easier to run your tests locally, while you keep coding.
 You can also use this file for your CI/CD process.

+### 3rd party tooling as optional dependencies

+As a default, Jest, Cypress, Storybook and any other 3rd party tooling is installed as optional dependencies.

+- "dependencies" is what your app need to run
+- "devDependencies" is what your app need to be built
+- "optionalDependencies" is everything else

+Package.json naming  convention are not intuitive and do not allow for a clean, environment-based distinction between packages.
+So that's the best we could do!

 ## Not yet implemented:

 ### Storybook